IBM/blockchainbean/README.md

 ## Step 7: Post transactions and querying the Composer REST Server (Swagger UI)

 Once you click on your application URL (this is your Cloud Foundry Node.js application), this will take you to your API documentation, or Swagger UI that was generated from the deployment scripts.
-The deployment scripts essentially created a Node.js Cloud Foundry instance that is connected to a IBM Blockchain Starter Kit instance.
+The deployment scripts essentially created a Node.js Cloud Foundry instance that is connected to a IBM Blockchain Starter Plan instance.
 We won't go into too much detail here, but you can find more on Simon's repo.

 ![packageFile](/docs/API.gif)